PhysimEng/Bash_utils/README.md

 # Bash_utils
-Some bash scripts to do insignificant jobs (like cleaning cache, only in Gentoo)
+Some bash scripts to do insignificant jobs (like cleaning cache, openrtc)